Ypsilanti Charter Township, Michigan: Economy

-Kalitta Air and National Airlines (5M), cargo airlines, are headquartered at Willow Run Airport in the township.
+Cargo airline Kalitta Air is headquartered at Willow Run Airport in the township.

 Education

 Ypsilanti Charter Township is served by two separate public school districts.
-The southern section of the township approximately south of Ford Lake is served by Lincoln Consolidated School District in August Charter Township.
+The southern section of the township approximately south of Ford Lake is served by Lincoln Consolidated School District in Augusta Charter Township.
 The northern portion of the township, including the autonomous city of Ypsilanti, is served by Ypsilanti Community Schools.
 Portions of the township were also served by Willow Run Community Schools until it was consolidated into Ypsilanti Community Schools in 2013.
 Ypsilanti Community High School is located within the township.

 Global Educational Excellence, based in Ann Arbor, operates the Global Tech Academy (PreK–5) in the township.

 Government

-Charter Township of Ypsilanti government officials:
+Ypsilanti Charter Township is governed by a seven-member Board of Trustees, consisting of a Supervisor, a Clerk, a Treasurer, and four at-large Trustees.

+The current members of the Ypsilanti Township Board of Trustees, as of March 2023, are: